rammybt/trading_journal/strategic_asset_allocation-india.md

 ### <a name="fi">Fixed Income</a> [🔝](#top)

 - Allocate to -
-    - Bharat Bond ETF (Long Term ≥6yr).
+    - Bharat Bond ETF.
-    - Rollover after ≈4 years.
+    - Keep maturity of ≥6 yrs.

 <br/>